 See here for more details and further reading.

+This method assesses interindividual differences and psychological traits of a person.
 Every person reacts differently to his/her environment or thoughts and emotions arising within the mind and body.
-Although fMRI, fNRIS and EEG normally measure effects averaged over a group of participants, it is also of great interest to see how brain activation patterns differ as a function of individual personality traits.
+Although fMRI, fNIRS, and EEG normally measure effects averaged over a group of participants, it is also of great interest to see how behavioural and/or brain activation patterns differ as a function of individual differences in personality traits.

-The psychological trait of main interest in my current research is attachment style.
-Other measures include trait anxiety, behavioral inhibition vs. approach, positive and negative affect, internalization vs. externalization, empathy, resiliency, etc.
+The psychological trait of main interest in my current research is attachment.
+Other measures include trait anxiety, behavioural inhibition vs. approach, positive and negative affect, internalisation vs. externalisation, empathy, resiliency, etc.

 Biological Markers of Well-Being and Health

 This method uses immunoassays to determine the concentration of different blood markers of well-being and health, including immune system function (i.e. IL-6 and CRP), and neural growth (i.e. BDNF).
-It also uses quantitative PCR (qPCR) to determine telomere lenght.
-Further markers are salivary and hair-cortisol.
+It also uses quantitative PCR (qPCR) to determine telomere length.
+Further markers are salivary and hair cortisol / cortisone.

 Linguistic Inquiry and Word Count (LIWC)

-This method uses computerized text analysis to measure the relative frequency of words used in a written sample.
+This method uses computerised text analysis to measure the relative frequency of words used in a written sample.
 For more information, see here.